tongping/ece697-mlsys/README.md

 - Midterm Review: each group prepares a talk around 15 minutes to talk about their progress.
 (10/14)

-- Final presentation: each group prepares a talk around 30 minutes, which is similar to a paper presentation.
+- Final presentation: each group prepares a talk around 25 minutes (including Q&A), which is similar to a paper presentation.
 (11/30, 12/02, 12/07)

 - Project Deadline: you could write the report with [MLSys format](https://mlsys.org/Conferences/2021/CallForPapers).
 Please ensure the results reported are reproducable by preparing your code following [this guideline](https://ctuning.org/ae/submission.html).
 The final report will be submitted on the moodle.
 (12/08)